NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/lidar-derived-products/DoD_DTM.png">
   <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/lidar-derived-products/DoD_DTM.png"></a>
   <figcaption> A cross-section showing the data represented by a Digital
-  Elevation Model of Difference (DoD) created by subtracting one DTM from another.
-The resultant DoD shows the change that has occurred in a given location- here, in orange, the areas where the earth's surface is lower than before and, in teal, the areas where the earth's surface is higher than before.
+  Elevation Model of Difference created by subtracting one DTM from another.
+The resultant difference map shows the change that has occurred in a given location- here, in orange, the areas where the earth's surface is lower than before and, in teal, the areas where the earth's surface is higher than before.